netspective/fluent/README.centos.markdown

         $ cd <WEB_INTERFACE_INSTALLTION_PATH>

+* Update the  IP Address of  **Apache** configuaration in the file app/views/layouts/application.html.erb

+         $ <ip-or-hostname-apache-server>

 * To make successful installation of all files from gem package, use the command to install missing libraries

         $ gem install bundler